Private Hierarchical Clustering and Efficient Approximation: Protocol Analysis

 \section{Protocol Analysis}

-We next analyze our main protocol, summarizing its properties with respect to performance, generality and security.

-{\bf Efficiency.} Asymptotically, our protocol for private cluster analysis achieves optimal performance, as it incurs no extra overheads to the performance costs associated with running hierarchical clustering, other than performing more involved primitive operations due to the use of cryptography.
-Indeed, assuming that each cryptographic operation takes $O(1)$ time (i.e., ignoring its dependence on the security parameter $\lambda$), the asymptotic overheads incurred on $\Pone, \Ptwo$, during execution of each phase of $\hcluster$, are as follows: In setup phase, the cost overhead for each party is $O(n^2)$, primarily related to the cryptographic operations needed to populate its individual state $\Sigma$.
-In clustering phase, each of the $\ell_t=O(n)$ total iterations incurs costs proportional the complexity of running GC-based protocols $\argMinSelect$, $\maxDist$, where the cost of garbling and evaluating a circuit $C$, with a total number of wires $|C|$, is $O(|C|)$.
-Thus, during the $\ell$-th iteration: Evaluating circuit $\argMinSelect$ entails $n^2-2\ell$ comparisons of $d^2$-bit values (of cluster distances) and subtractions of $\kappa$-bit values (of blinding terms), for a total size of $O(\kappa(n^2-\ell))$; likewise, evaluating circuit $\maxDist$ entails a constant number of comparisons of $\kappa$-bit values and $O(n)$ such circuits are evaluated at round $\ell$; thus, the total cost during this phase is $O(\kappa n^3)$ for each party.
+{\bf Efficiency.} Asymptotically, our protocol achieves optimal performance, as it incurs no extra overheads to the performance costs associated with running HC (ignoring the dependency on the security parameter $\lambda$).
+The asymptotic overheads incurred on $\Pone, \Ptwo$, during execution of each phase of $\hcluster$, are as follows: In setup phase, the cost overhead for each party is $O(n^2)$, primarily related to the cryptographic operations needed to populate its individual state $\Sigma$.
+In clustering phase, each of the $n-\ell_t=O(n)$ total iterations incurs costs proportional the complexity of running GC-based protocols $\argMinSelect$, $\maxDist$, where the cost of garbling and evaluating a circuit $C$, with a total number of wires $|C|$, is $O(|C|)$.
+Thus, during the $\ell$-th iteration: Evaluating circuit $\argMinSelect$ entails $n^2-2\ell$ comparisons of $l^2$-bit values (of cluster distances) and subtractions of $\kappa$-bit values (of blinding terms), for a total size of $O(\kappa(n^2-\ell))$; likewise, evaluating circuit $\maxDist$ entails a constant number of comparisons of $\kappa$-bit values and $O(n)$ such circuits are evaluated at iteration $\ell$; thus, the total cost during this phase is $O(\kappa n^3)$ for each party.
 In output phase, the cost is $O(\ell_t)=O(n)$ for each party.
-Thus, the total running time for both parties is $O(\kappa n^3)$---that is, the same as running ordinary hierarchical clustering, multiplied by a statistical factor~$\kappa=O(\lambda)$.
+Thus, the total running time for both parties is $O(\kappa n^3)$.

+Communication consists of $O(n^2)$ ciphertexts during setup (encrypted distances), $O(\kappa n^2)$ during each clustering round (for the garbled circuits' truth tables) and $O(n^2)$ ciphertexts during the output phase.